Tired of Having a DUI Conviction on Your Record?

 Reasons for Wanting a DUI Expungement

 There are a number of reasons someone might be interested in seeking an expungement of their DUI conviction.
-Often times it simply amounts to someone becoming tired of having to explain their DUI record to prospective employees every couple of years.
+Often it simply amounts to someone becoming tired of having to explain a night of drinking in college which led to a DUI record to prospective employees every couple of years.
 Others are interested in clearing their records in order to stop having to pay higher car insurance rates because of a DUI.
 And some people just prefer to have a clean slate and not have their otherwise pristine record blemished by a DUI.

 Whatever your reason for wanting to a DUI expungement, seeking a qualified Missouri DUI Attorney to represent you in your expungement can streamline the overall process for you.
 An experienced attorney will screen you for eligibility, paying careful attention to ensure that all prerequisites have been completed prior to you spending your money on filing fees, service costs and attorney's fees.
 Your attorney will make the entire process easy for you by drafting a petition, preparing you for your hearing and walking you through your court appearance step-by-step to make sure that you only have to do this once.